MichalLebeda/diorama/README.md

 # Diorama - 2.5D Pixel Art Java Game Engine
 This project was completed as my semestral work for the PJV (Programming in Java) course at CTU FIT (Czech Technical University, Faculty of Information Technology).

 *NOTE: The project probably won't continue as there are so many good alternatives (Godot etc.) but it was fun!*
+*NOTE 2: Please ignore the mess, I'm sharing this because  it makes me sad to have it forgotten on my drive*

 ## Preview